titon/toolkit/docs/en/support/compatibility.md

 * Internet Explorer (Windows)
 * Opera (Windows)

 While older versions are not officially supported, Toolkit will function to some extent.
-The following minimum versions should support most (if not all) of Toolkits functionality.
+The following minimum versions should support most (if not all) of Toolkit's functionality.

 * Chrome 11+
 * Firefox 10+